EBIvariation/vcf-validator/README.md

 The dependencies are the Boost library core, and its submodules: Boost.filesystem, Boost.iostreams, Boost.program_options, Boost.regex, Boost.log and Boost.system.
 You will need to compile them with zlib and bzip2 support and statically linking the runtime libraries.

-- Download Boost from [here](https://www.boost.org/users/download/) and uncompress it
+* Download Boost from [here](https://www.boost.org/users/download/) and uncompress it
-- From the directory where Boost was uncompressed, run these commands:
+* From the directory where Boost was uncompressed, run these commands:

 ```
 bootstrap
 .\b2 --with-atomic --with-chrono --with-date_time --with-filesystem --with-log --with-program_options --with-regex --with-system --with-thread --with-iostreams -sBZIP2_SOURCE=path\to\bzip2-1.x.x -sZLIB_SOURCE=path\to\zlib-1.x.x runtime-link=static --build-type=complete
 ```

-- Add boost_1_xx_x/stage/lib folder to the environment variable `LIB`
+* Add boost_1_xx_x/stage/lib folder to the environment variable `LIB`
-- Add boost_1_xx_x folder to the environment variable `INCLUDE`
+* Add boost_1_xx_x folder to the environment variable `INCLUDE`

 ##### ODB

-Precompiled libraries of odb and odb-sqlite are provided.
-In order to download headers, simply run the comand `install_dependencies.bat`, which will create a `windows_dependencies` folder in the root directory of project.
+Precompiled libraries of ODB and the ODB SQLite runtime are provided.
+In order to download headers, simply run the comand `install_dependencies.bat`, which will create a `windows_dependencies` folder in the root directory of the project.

 #### Compile